Preview Feedback Plan

 | Group decision | Take a small group through Assembly, Workshop, and Slate for a real shared choice. | Where did alignment appear, where did dissent remain, and what blocked commitment? |

-| Instance stewardship | Use the Adoption Kit to scope a possible domain front door before code. | Was the decision clear, was the starter lens plausible, and was the contribution route visible? |
+| New subject | Use the adoption guide to describe a possible new app before code. | Was the decision clear, were the starter facts plausible, and was the correction path visible? |

 The Tester Task